What are Clinical Rotations

 Some programs may also require additional documents, such as letters of recommendation or a portfolio of work.
 Be sure to check the specific requirements of the programs you are interested in.

-What is the difference between Clinical Rotations, Observer ships, and Externships/Clerkships?
+What is the difference between Clinical Rotations, Observership, and Externship/Clerkships?

-Here is a table that summarizes the key differences between USMLE clinical rotations, observerships, and externships:
+Here is a table that summarises the key differences between USMLE clinical rotations, observerships, and externships:

 Medical Program |